-There are a couple of ways you can determine if your usage has changed.
-The best way to check is to look at your online bills.
+There are a couple of ways to determine if your usage has changed.
+The easiest way to check is to look at your online billing history.

 However, you can also call your utility and ask for your usage over the past year.
-If you want, Go Solar Group can call with you and ask for it.
+If you want, a Go Solar Group representative can call the utility with you.

 How to Calculate and Read Usage on a Utility Bill

 Most look at how much their energy cost.
-This, however, doesn’t tell you how much energy you have used.
+The price of electricity, however, doesn’t tell you how much energy you have used.

-You need to look for the section on your bill labeled kWh or usage.
-This will tell you how many kilowatt-hours you were charged for in that billing period.
+Look for the section on the bill labeled kWh or usage.
+These numbers show how many kilowatt-hours got used in that billing period.

-To find out if you are using enough energy to qualify for a solar array add up the last 12 months of usage.
-This will give you an idea of how much energy you use in a given year.
-If it is 6,000 or above you should be good to go.
+To find out if you are using enough energy to qualify for a solar array, add up the last 12 months of usage.
+A year of energy usage will give an idea of how much energy you typically use.
+If it is 6,000 or above, you should be good to go.

 What to do Once Your Usage Qualifies for Solar

-Once you have determined that you are using more then 6,000-kilowatt hours in a year it is time to look at solar.
-Getting several solar quotes will help ensure that you are getting the best deal.
+Once you’ve determined that you use more than 6,000-kilowatt-hours in a year, it’s time to look at solar.
+Obtaining several solar quotes will ensure that you the best deal.